 - Assets put into a properly funded trust

-- Advance Medical Directive or Living Will: A Living Will specifies an individual’s wishes about certain medical care and life-prolonging procedures.
-This document can clearly define the wishes of the individual to eliminate any uncertainties or family burden.
+- Advance Medical Directive or Living Will: To distinguish what estate planning is during life and death, a Living Will specifies an individual’s wishes about certain medical care and life-prolonging procedures.
+This document can clearly define the wishes of the individual to eliminate any uncertainties or family burdens.

-No Will….Now What?
+No Will… Now What?

 For example, a common scenario is one in which a person dies leaving behind a spouse and children.
-In such case, Texas law provides that the surviving spouse will receive all the community property and one-third of the deceased spouse’s separate personal property.
+In such a case, Texas law provides that the surviving spouse will receive all the community property and one-third of the deceased spouse’s separate personal property.
 The remaining two-thirds of the separate personal property is divided equally among the child or children of the deceased.
 The surviving spouse is also entitled to possession of real estate for life, with the balance going to the children or descendants upon that surviving spouse’s death.

-Once you have invested the time and energy to develop an estate plan, you can’t simply stick it in a drawer and forget about it.
-Over time, life events will occur affecting your plan.
+Once you have invested the time and energy to find out what estate planning is and develop an estate plan, you can’t simply stick it in a drawer and forget about it.
+Over time, life events will occur, affecting your plan.
 For instance, you may get married or divorced, have children or grandchildren, lose loved ones, move to a new state, or buy or sell a business.
-All these events, as well as external factors such as changes in tax laws, could significantly impact your well-thought-out plans.
-Your wealth advisor at ML&R Wealth Management understands the importance of reviewing your plan on a regular basis, along with your other trusted advisors, to ensure your estate planning goals are being met.
+All these events, as well as external factors such as changes in tax laws, could significantly impact your well-thought-out approach to estate planning and make it difficult for what is important to you to be put into practice.

 Want more great articles on investment topics?
 Subscribe to our monthly Wealth Management newsletter for relevant articles about investment topics written by our advisors.
-Click here to sign up!
+Click here to sign up now!